$100,000 reward offered after pipeline construction equipment...

 Additionally, Dakota Access established a vandalism hotline for information related to pipeline vandalism.
 The number is (855) 430-4491.

-The $3.8 billion project would be the largest pipeline out of North Dakota's prolific Bakken oil fields, carrying approximately 470,000 barrels of crude per day to a hub in Patoka, Ill., with the ability to expand to up to 570,000 barrels per day.
+The $3.8 billion project stretches across four states and would be the largest pipeline out of North Dakota’s prolific Bakken oil fields, carrying approximately 470,000 barrels of crude per day to a hub in Patoka, Ill., with the ability to expand to up to 570,000 barrels per day.

+- First of four men charged in fatal Fargo beating sentenced to 20 years

-Opponents have gathered since August to protest the pipeline crossing and disrupt construction underneath Lake Oahe, near the confluence of the Missouri and Cannon Ball rivers south of Mandan.
+Opponents have gathered since April to protest the pipeline crossing and disrupt construction underneath Lake Oahe, near the confluence of the Missouri and Cannonball rivers south of Mandan.

 A separate $14,000 reward is being offered for information leading to the arrest and conviction of any person stealing, butchering or shooting cattle, horses or mules in the state.